crevanth/hmd-oss-scraper/Readme.md

 The process is fully automated using GitHub Actions:

 1.  **Schedule:** The workflow runs twice a week (Mon & Thurs @ 6:03 PM IST).
 It can also be triggered manually from the Actions tab.
-2.  **Scrape:** It runs the `hmd_scraper.py` script to fetch the latest device list from HMD's website.
+2.  **Scrape:** It runs the `scraper.py` script to fetch the latest device list from HMD's website.
-3.  **Compare & Commit:** The script compares the new data to the existing `hmd_versions.json`.
+3.  **Compare & Commit:** The script compares the new data to the existing `data/hmd_versions.json`.
 If anything has changed, the script updates both the JSON and the `.sh` files, and the workflow commits the changes back to this repo.
 If there are no changes, no new commit is made.

 ## The Files

 The scraper generates two key files:

-*   `hmd_versions.json`: The primary data file.
+*   `data/hmd_versions.json`: The primary data file.
 It's structured and easy to parse, making it perfect for use in other scripts or projects.
-*   `hmd_versions.sh`: A shell script that sources the same data into a Bash array.
+*   `data/hmd_versions.sh`: A shell script that sources the same data into a Bash array.
 Provided for convenience.

 ## Disclaimer